 Computer Network Technology Corp.
-(CNT), a storage networking company based in Minneapolis, Minn., has signed a deal to buy Fibre Channel switch maker Inrange Technologies Corp. for a reported -->
+(CNT), a storage networking company based in Minneapolis, Minn., has signed a deal to buy Fibre Channel switch maker Inrange Technologies Corp. for a reported --> 0 million.

 CNT and SPX Corp., Inrange's majority shareholder, have entered into an agreement under which SPX will sell its approximately 91% interest in Inrange to CNT.

 CNT said the remainder of the shares will be acquired through a merger following the acquisition from SPX.

 Inrange, which is based in Lumberton, N.J., said it experienced "difficult" economic conditions in the opening months of 2003, with expected revenues in the $41 million range.

 "A CNT, Inrange combination makes great strategic sense for both companies, creating one of the world's largest providers of storage networking products and solutions," said Ken Koch, president and CEO of Inrange.